edison4354/ACS-4931-Refactoring-Composing-Methods-More/README.md

 - [ ] Exercise 10: 'Split Temporary Variable' Technique
   - Study the file [kinetic_energy.py](kinetic_energy.py).
 Use `split temporary variable` technique to clarify the code (make it easier to understand its intent.)

-# Where to Submit Your Answer

-Please submit your work to Gradescope.

-Submit your work for Exercise 7 to Exercise 10 at https://www.gradescope.com/courses/206382/assignments/1007195
-# ACS-4931-Refactoring-Composing-Methods-More